-1.1 Expected Proficiencies
+1.2 Expected Proficiencies

-- We assume you have no programming experience whatsoever.
+As you begin this course, we assume you have no programming experience whatsoever.
 We expect you can read, type, send and receive email, and visit web sites.
-We will teach you everything else you need to know. - Ideally you will have your own personal computer, probably a laptop, on which you can write and test programs.
+We will teach you everything else you need to know.

+Ideally you will have your own personal computer, probably a laptop, on which you can write and test programs.
+(You can also use the computers in the CIS department labs.)
 The textbook tells how to install Perl on a Windows machine, and how to find it (pre-installed) on a Macintosh.